hara-y-u/ungarbled/README.md

 # Ungarbled

-![ungarbled](./readme/readme.png)

 `ungarbled` encodes multibyte filename correctly for certain platform.
 Rails integration included.
+Now only supporting Japanese (If you want another language to be supported, please refer `Extend Languages` on the bottom part of this page).

+![ungarbled](./readme/readme.png)

 ## Rails ActionController integration

+_Rails >= 4 is supported_

 Add below to Gemfile.